idevappspro/monlog/README.md

-# Workshop "Monitoring and Logging"
+# Ansible playbook to install Monitoring and Logging software

 A set of Ansible roles to install and configure Prometheus and its exporters, as well as the EFK logging stack.